-To tackle the issues experienced with traditional contracts this work proposes design and implementation of a Dapp to be replaced by the centralized TTP-based solutions for purchase and rental contracts.
-This Dapp is developed for Android-based mobile phones with a P2P architecture which employs the Ethereum BC as its decentralized back-end architecture and addresses various challenges of such a Dapp such as choosing the best protocol for D2D communications, providing trust, privacy, and security on one hand, and on the other hand, developing the SC codes to be as cost efficient as possible with high scalability and ability of handling and managing transactions for setting up successful contracts.
+Public BC of Ethereum provides a P2P and fully decentralized architecture, which by enabling and adoption of SC there is a potential in solving TTP issues in developing Dapps using this BC.
+There are various challenges to be addressed in design and implementation of a Dapp with such a use case, such as choosing the best protocol for D2D communications, providing trust, privacy, and security on one hand, and on the other hand, developing the SC codes to be as cost efficient as possible with high scalability and ability of handling and managing transactions for setting up successful contracts.